MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

 * When your app is in use and “hoisted” on the app bar on the left side of Teams.
 * When a user pins your app's message extension.

 The icon must be 32x32 pixels.
 It can be white with a transparent background or transparent with a white background (no other colors are permitted).
-The outline icon should not have any extra padding around the symbol.
+The outline icon shouldn't have any extra padding around the symbol.

 :::image type="content" source="../../assets/images/icons/design-outline-icon.png" alt-text="Teams outline icon design guidance.":::